Michigan communities holding largely mail-based elections - KVIA

 Benson, a Democrat, said Monday that more than 140,000 people had voted by mail, “demonstrating that even in times of great uncertainty, people want to vote and they want to weigh in on important local issues.”

 Each jurisdiction was still required to have at least one place for in-person voting.
-Democratic Gov. Gretchen Whitmer in March used her emergency powers to expand absentee voting by letting the state mail ballot applications to every voter in roughly 50 jurisdictions and to provide them directly to new registrants.
+Democratic Gov. Gretchen Whitmer in March used her emergency powers to expand absentee voting by letting the state mail ballot applications with postage-paid return envelopes to every voter in roughly 50 jurisdictions and to provide them directly to new registrants.

-Whitmer, who is thought to be among contenders to be Joe Biden’s running mate in the presidential election, has sparred with President Donald Trump about the federal government’s response to the coronavirus pandemic.
-And Trump has opposed expanding mail-in voting.
+Deborah Watts, a 66-year-old retiree, voted Tuesday on the third floor of Warren City Hall, just north of Detroit.
+After she was let through a locked door, she kept 6 feet (1.8 meters) from another voter who was using the single machine.
+A clerk’s staffer wiped it down after each use.

+Watts, who said she felt safe, said she misunderstood the application process.

 Normally in Michigan, it is up to voters to ask their local clerk for an absentee ballot.
 Some communities let voters request to join a permanent list to get an application every election, while others do not.